LenovoK8/MobiOS/readme.md

 We made this with the help of AOSP [ Android Open Source Project ], Ubuntu 18.04 LTS and people like You.

-This Software is under GPL v3 Licence.
+This Operating System is under GPL v3 Licence.